SimonFinney/offset/content/questions.md

       - 3
       - 4

   - title: 'Woot!
-Your security behavior is stellar.'
+Your security behaviour is stellar.'
     criteria:
       - 5
       - 6

   - title: 'Nicely done!
-There is nothing to see here.'
+There’s nothing to see here.'
     criteria:
       - 7
       - 8

 questions:

-  - title: Public WiFi Shopper?
+  - title: Public Wi-Fi Shopper?
-    description: 'When on public wifi, like at a coffee shop or airport, have you ever made an online purchase?'
+    description: 'When on public Wi-Fi, like at a coffee shop or airport, have you ever made an online purchase?'
-    feedback: "Public wifi networks are often unencrypted, meaning anyone in range could see what you're doing online.
-Stick to private wifi for purchases and banking."
+    feedback: "Public Wi-Fi networks are often unencrypted, meaning anyone in range could see what you’re doing online.
+Stick to private Wi-Fi for purchases and banking."
     answers:
       - 'Yes'
       - 'No'